30 Weight Loss Tips Better Than Counting Calories

 Planning on curbing your junk food consumption?
 Start by getting your dietary kryptonite out of the kitchen.
 When you keep your vices visible on kitchen counters or in prime storage space, you set yourself up for failure.
 Instead, hide your stash in opaque containers or in the back of your cabinet behind healthier snacks.
 That way, you’ll be reminded of your body goals every time you attempt to give in to a craving.

 Did you know that feeling full doesn’t only depend on how much food you eat?
 It can also depend on how much sleep you get.
 When you don’t get enough quality shut-eye, your body increases levels of the hunger hormone ghrelin and decreases the satiety hormone leptin—resulting in unignorable hunger pangs.
 As a result, your sleep-deprived self may continue to crave foods and end up eating more calories even when you aren’t physically hungry.
-Follow these tips—30 Things to Do 30 Minutes Before Bed to Lose Weight—and you’ll start losing weight in your sleep!
+Follow these tips—12 Best Bedtime Foods for Weight Loss—that will not only help you fall asleep faster but keep you fuller longer.

 While you should definitely be proud of yourself for achieving weight-loss milestones, that doesn’t mean your reward should include large portions of your favorite, fatty and sugary treats—that’s just a recipe for gaining back any weight you just lost.
 Instead, make an effort to reward yourself in non-food ways, like getting a manicure, splurging on a fitness class, or going to see a movie in the theater.
 When you begin to remove the tie between emotions and food, you’ll start to see a change in your lifestyle, and it’ll be easier to eat healthily moving forward.